mindstudio-ai/mindstudio-node/README.md

 }
 ```

-This will automatically regenerate type definitions when:
+This regenerates types automatically when:

-- Installing the project on a new machine
+- Installing on a new machine
-- Running `npm install` or `yarn install`
+- Running `npm install`
 - Updating the mindstudio package

-Note: Make sure `.mindstudio.json` exists in your repository for this to work.
+Note: Requires `.mindstudio.json` in your repository.

 ## License